LiZongyue/Electra_small/README.md

 # Electra_small
-Train a Electra from scratch and fine tune it with GLUE
+Train a small Electra from scratch and fine tune it with GLUE.
 ## Install

         $ pip install -r requirements.txt